by Romain P.-A. Delpeuch (May 2022)

 Will you, one day, set eyes on me?
 Your gleam,

 glowing the hearts who for your sight compete,

 His mind untethered wandered, luring him astray.

 Amidst delusions, though, his guide showed him a way.

-Romain P.-A. Delpeuch was born in south-west France, where he still lives.
-His poetry and short fiction have appeared, or are forthcoming, in New English Review, Terror House Magazine, The Ekphrastic Review, Apocalypse Confidential, Ekstasis, and D.F.L.
+Romain P. A. Delpeuch is the author of Hypnagogia (Terror House Press, TBA).
+His poetry and short fiction appear in New English Review, Terror House Magazine, The Ekphrastic Review, Apocalypse Confidential, Ekstasis, D.F.L.
 Lit, JOURN-E (vol. 1, no. 2), Atop The Cliffs and The Decadent Review.

 Follow NER on Twitter @NERIconoclast